chazzka/clanekcathedral/clanek.md

 ### Supervised learning
 As shown in the above sections, the unsupervised learning led to undesired outcomes.
-If we consider pure supervised learning algorithm on the other hand, we quickly come to a contrasting problem.
+If we consider pure supervised learning algorithm on the other hand, we quickly run into the opposite problem.
+Let us consider the alfa omega of supervised learning algorithms

 No tak teď jsme si uvěodmili že teda není cesta používat unsupervised algortimy protože potřebujeme nejprve naučit co je správné a pak teprve ať nám řekne co je špatné.
 Nabízí se neuronka,